usnistgov/OSCAL/docs/content/learn/tutorials/control/basic-profile.md

 ### Excluding Controls from a Catalog

 It is possible to exclude controls from a catalog.
-Exclusions work the same way as inclusions; except in this case the indicated control(s) do  not appear in the target catalog.
+Exclusions work the same way as inclusions, except in this case the indicated control(s) do *not* appear in the target catalog.
 The OSCAL profile Resolution Specification Draft contains a more detailed explanation of [excluding controls](https://pages.nist.gov/OSCAL/concepts/processing/profile-resolution/#d2e589-head).

 {{< tabs XML JSON YAML >}}